sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 ![container-monitoring](/blogposts/container_monitoring_sourcegraph.png "container-monitoring")

-#### Seeing 10x more code in your organization than 5 years ago?
+## Seeing 10x more code in your organization than 5 years ago?

 Are you dealing with more distributed teams and repositories, and different programming languages, services, and APIs?

 We call this the Big Code problem.
 We’re conducting a survey of Sourcegraph users to understand how big of a problem this is for your organization.
-To get a copy, you will need to [fill this out](https://www.surveygizmo.com/s3/5628315/SG), but we promise it will only take between 5-10 min to complete!
+To recieve a copy of the results, you will need to [fill out this short survey](https://www.surveygizmo.com/s3/5628315/SG).
+We promise it will only take between 5-10 min to complete!

 ## Changelog